About Resus Days Project

 Learning ACLS takes a lot of effort.
 My idea is what if we make the learning simpler by including just the main components of it?
 I think if people can grasp the main concept of the guideline, it may inspire them to study more on the topic on their own.
 And many participants of my thesis said that they went on reviewing the guideline during and after the game ended.

 There’re a lot of medical games in the market, but most of them are more like a fantasy game for entertaining a non-medical player.
-This game must maintain the correctness of medical information and realism in the game as much as it can, while balancing with entertainment.
+This game must maintain the medical accuracy and realism in the game as much as it can, while balancing with entertainment.

 Noted that this is the only page that I mentioned the word “ACLS” because I’m not sure I can use the word in the game or marketing material due to copyright issue.
 But I can’t deny that my thesis is based on the ACLS guideline although I didn’t use anything from the official guideline (figures, sentences) except the knowledge in it.